BDA2013/riseUp/README.md

 # riseUp

-Our RiseUp App will allow user to enter a location and display the sunset, sunrise, and day length.
+Our RiseUp App will allow user to enter a location and display the Sunrise, and Sunset based on the current day.

 <img width="1440" alt="Screenshot 2023-06-05 at 12 25 11 PM" src="https://github.com/BDA2013/riseUp/assets/129307670/c9d64cd7-17e9-470b-8630-ec8acb13092f">